apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 The reason for using this operation is to recover from a state in which the supervisor ceases operating due to missing sequence numbers.
-The indexing service keeps track of the latest persisted sequence number in order to provide exactly-once ingestion guarantees across tasks.
+The indexing service keeps track of the latest persisted sequence number to provide exactly-once ingestion guarantees across tasks.

-Subsequent tasks must start reading from where the previous task completed in order for the generated segments to be accepted.
+Subsequent tasks must start reading from where the previous task completed for the generated segments to be accepted.
 If the messages at the expected starting sequence numbers are no longer available in Kinesis (typically because the message retention period has elapsed or the topic was removed and re-created) the supervisor will refuse to start and in-flight tasks will fail.
 This operation enables you to recover from this condition.